 (3) Upon a roadway which is divided into three lanes and provides for two-way movement of traffic, a vehicle shall not be driven in the center lane except when overtaking and passing another vehicle traveling in the same direction when such center lane is clear of traffic within a safe distance, or in preparation for making a left turn, or where such center lane is at the time allocated exclusively to traffic moving in the same direction that the vehicle is proceeding and such allocation is designated by official traffic-control devices or road striping;

 (4) Official traffic-control devices may be erected directing specified traffic, including but not limited to buses or trucks, to use a designated lane or designating those lanes to be used by traffic moving in a particular direction regardless of the center of the roadway, and drivers of vehicles shall obey the directions of every such device; and

 (5) Official traffic-control devices may be installed prohibiting the changing of lanes on sections of roadway, and drivers of vehicles shall obey the directions of every such device.
 It is unclear from the report whether there were witnesses to any of the events that lead to the garbage truck rolling over and tearing in half, resulting in the death of one of the sanitation workers and the injuries to the second, but the presence of alcohol in the driver's blood will more than likely give the State probable cause to charge him with the listed offenses.

 If you have been arrested for homicide by vehicle, DUI or any other traffic related offense, you need experienced and effective representation immediately.
 Contact the Law Offices of Richard S. Lawson at our 24 hour hotline (404) 816-4440 to schedule your free consultation today.
-Richard has been handling DUIs and other traffic related cases for nearly 20 years.
+Richard has been handling DUIs and other traffic related cases for over 20 years.
 He is the top ranked DUI Defense Attorney in Atlanta and throughout North Georgia, according to AVVO.